-When you need to move from one activity to the next, try to do so at a good time.
+When you need to move from one activity to the next, do so at a good time.
 That might mean suggesting she brush her teeth before she got comfortable playing cars.
 Or giving her a few minutes of car time before transitioning her to the next activity.

 Sometimes, you might even spot an opportunity to transition.
 Your child might have just finished an activity and is looking for something to do, or she’s winding down from playing at the park.
 The right timing makes for easier transitions on both parents and kids.